Which European Airlines Allow Dogs in the Cabin in 2023?

 The Latvian flag-carrier and an excellent budget airline, airBaltic operate flights to and from Riga, Lativa, plus within the other Baltic countries (Lithuania and Estonia).
 Pets are permitted to fly in the cabin on airBaltic flights, as well as in the hold.

 An advance booking is required, ideally at the same time as your own ticket.
-Standard rules apply, although they recently increased their weight limit to a generous 12kg including the box.
-Note though that the maximum dimensions of the box are 55 x 40 x 23cm.
+Standard rules apply, including a weight limit of 8kg and maximum carrier dimensions of 55 x 40 x 23cm.
+(In 2023, they increased the weight limit to a generous 12kg, however this has been reversed.)

 The fee charged for a pet in the cabin is €70 one-way.
 Click here for the full pet policy.